-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2019

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to

-Commission File Number:

-Precision Therapeutics Inc.

-(Exact name of registrant as specified in its charter)

-Delaware 83-4360734 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 2915 Commers Drive, Suite 900 Eagan, Minnesota 55121 (Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Yes  No

-□ No

-🗵 Yes

-Accelerated filer $\Box$

-Smaller reporting company $\boxtimes$ Emerging growth company $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\Box$ Non-accelerated filer $\Box$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-□ Yes  No

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.01 par value AIPT Nasdaq Capital Market or
+☑ QUARTERLY REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 For the quarterly period ended June 30, 2019 ☐ TRANSITION REPORT PURSUANT TO SECTION or N 13 OR 15(d) OF THE SECURITIES EX CCHANGE ACT OF 1934 For the transition period from to Commission File Number: (Exac Predictive Oncology Inc. et name of registrant as specified in its charte or) Delaware 83-4360734 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 2915 Commers Drive, Suite 900 Eagan, Minnesota 55121 (Address of principal executive office s) (Zip Code) 651-389-4800 (Regi: strant's telephone number, including area coo de) (Former name, form er address and former fiscal year, if changed since last report) - ^ · Indicate by check mark whether the registrant (1) has filed during the preceding 12 months (or for such shorter period requirements for the past 90 days. ĭ Yes □ No Indicate by check mark whether the registrant has submitted be submitted and posted pursuant to Rule 405 of Regulation registrant was required to submit and post such files). ⊠ Yes □ No Indicate by check mark whether the registrant is a large accemerging growth company.
+See the definitions of "large accin Rule 12b-2 of the Exchange Act.
+Large accelerated filer \square Non-accelerated filer \square Accelerated filer □ Smaller reporting company Emerging growth company □ If an emerging growth company, indicate by check mark if revised financial accounting standards provided pursuant to nded transition period for complying with any new or Indicate by check mark whether the registrant is a shell con mpany (as defined in Rule 12b-2 of the Exch - Securities registered pursuant to Section 12(b) of the Act: ☐ Yes 🗷 No Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.01 par value POAI Nasdaq Capital Market